sgilflores3/aptos-core/developer-docs-site/docs/nodes/local-testnet/localnet-indexer.md

 4. Create an `indexer_test` database in Postgres.

-TODO: How does this reconcilve with? `diesel migration run --database-url postgresql://localhost/postgres` on? https://aptos.dev/nodes/indexer-fullnode/#set-up-database
+TODO: How does this reconcile with? `diesel migration run --database-url postgresql://localhost/postgres` on? https://aptos.dev/nodes/indexer-fullnode/#set-up-database

 5. Install a database management tool, ex.
 [DBeaver](https://dbeaver.io/).